john-andrilla/deepnumpy-doc/guide/crash-course/1-ndarray.md

 ## Indexing

-The ndarrays support slicing in all the ridiculous ways you might imagine accessing your data.
+The ndarrays support slicing in a variety of ways.
 Here’s an example of reading a particular element, which returns a 1D array with shape `(1,)`.

 ```{.python .input  n=25}
 y[1,2]